-- the foreign natural person was physically present in South Africa for a period exceeding 183 days in aggregate during the 12 month period preceding the date on which the royalty is paid - the foreign natural person, company or trust carried on business through a permanent establishment in South Africa during the 12 month period preceding the date on which the royalty is paid - the royalty is paid by a headquarter company and the intellectual property is sub-licenced to one or more or the foreign companies in which the headquarter company holds at least 10% of the equity and voting rights.
+- the non-resident natural person was physically present in South Africa for a period exceeding 183 days in aggregate during the 12 month period preceding the date on which the royalty is paid - the non-resident natural person, company or trust carried on business through a permanent establishment in South Africa during the 12 month period preceding the date on which the royalty is paid - the royalty is paid by a headquarter company and the intellectual property is sub-licenced to one or more or the foreign companies in which the headquarter company holds at least 10% of the equity and votina riahts.

-The person paying the royalty has a withholding obligation, unless he is in possession of a written declaration confirming that the recipient is either entitled to an exemption or to double taxation relief.
+The person paying the royalty has a withholding obligation, unless he is in possession of a written declaration and undertaking confirming that the recipient is either entitled to an exemption or to double taxation relief and that such person will inform him of any change of circumstances.